Pink Flower

 Refining the concept: Stripping it back

 With a much clearer idea of the cybersecurity industry’s standard for this kind of activity, we pulled back the complex mechanics of our original idea and redeveloped our concept into a simple, step-by-step, discussion-led game.
+I developed a structured content framework with discussion questions and best-practice answers.

 This led us to a flippable tent-card format, which supported the discussion and pacing of the game by allowing groups to gather around a shared artefact and focus on one scenario step at a time.